The Sonicare for Kids is a great kids electric toothbrush your children will love to use... but is it any good?

 This is a link to more information on the Philips Sonicare for Kids a fun way to encourage your children to brush their teeth.
 Most kids really seem to enjoy using it, and after seeing the results for myself, and hearing parents' comments, I highly recommend it!

-If you're looking for a new ADULT toothbrush, I recommend the Cybersonic Sonic Care toothbrush.
-Read my review of this brush here.
+If you're looking for a new ADULT toothbrush, I HIGHLY recommend the Cybersonic 3 toothbrush.
+Read MY review of this brush here, AND get your HALF PRICE discount code too.